Halleyscomet0855/ISCS30.23-Project-Group-6-Application/README.md

       port: 8080
       targetPort: 8080
 ```
-Shown above is the contents of service-lazapee.yaml.
-Services, as mentioned before, allow pods to
+Services, as mentioned before, allow pods to interface with each other.
-interface with each other.
 LoadBalancer allows external traffic to be routed to the targetPort.
 # Deployment

 After all manifests are written, the following command must be run: